top of page

 There’s loads of time, no need to rush, the party’s months away

-I have the best intentions, I’ll have my outfit planned
+I have all the best intentions, I’ll have my outfit planned

 I’ll take the train to London and buy a fancy brand

-Oh dear, how fast a month flies by, just 2 more days to go
+But yikes, how fast the months fly by!
+Just 2 more days to go

 I’ll rummage in my wardrobe, well, you never know